Call

 7) Don’t Wear Your ‘Club’ Colors

-I was a prosecutor back in the day and a defendant came in swearing he wasn’t a member of the Crips.
+I was a prosecutor back in the day, and a defendant came in swearing he wasn’t a member of the Crips.
 He was dressed in blue pants, a blue shirt, had a blue handkerchief, and wore a blue hat (FYI—Crips members generally wear blue).
 Needless to say, I didn’t believe him.
 His gang affiliation was pretty obvious just based on what he was wearing.
-It’s wrong to judge someone based on what their wearing, but people do.
+It’s wrong to judge someone based on what they’re wearing, but people do.
 Don’t get off on the wrong foot by wearing your ‘club’ colors.

 8) Shave